 Training and development

 Staff are encouraged to participate in training and development activities relevant to their work responsibilities.
-The performance management system is designed to encourage employees to consider development activities each performance cycle.
+The performance management system is designed to encourage employees to consider development activities during each performance cycle.
 Learning is fostered through on-the-job training, external courses, conferences, workshops and seminars.
-AOFM also uses staff secondment arrangements (mostly with Treasury) to give staff development opportunities, and to supplement resource needs during anticipated periods of peak work, or for large projects.
-This also benefits staff being seconded to AOFM.

-Over the last five financial years, an average of 75 per cent of staff have participated in training or development supported by the AOFM.
-During this period, training averaged 3.9 days per full-time equivalent staff member (FTE) per year and the direct costs of training (paid to external parties) averaged $2,416 per FTE per year.
-In 2010-11, 98 per cent of employees participated in training, 3.3 days per FTE were invested in skill development and $1,640 per FTE was paid to external providers.
-Payments for training and development activity over the year amounted to 2.5 per cent of direct salary costs.
+Over the last five financial years, an average of 82 per cent of staff have participated in training or development supported by the AOFM.
+During this period, training averaged 4.2 days per full-time equivalent staff member (FTE) per year and the direct costs of training (paid to external parties) averaged $2,306 per FTE per year.
+In 2011-12, 91 per cent of employees participated in training, 4.4 days per FTE were invested in skill development and $2,078 per FTE was paid to external providers.
+Investment in training and development activity over the year was 3.9 per cent of gross salary.